lsst-dm/dmtn-184/index.rst

 In total 50k visits were generated in this test.
 Performance looked similar to what was observed at PDAC with same `linear growth
 <_static/apdb-gcp1-nb-time-select-fit.png>`_ of reading time with the number of
 visits.
-Actual reading time improved slightly compared to `PDAC
+Actual reading time has improved slightly compared to `PDAC
 <https://dmtn-156.lsst.io/#three-replica-cassandra-test>`_, at 50k visits total
 select time for all three tables is below 5 seconds, while PDAC performance was closer to 7 seconds for the same 50k visits.